Why Weavers Grove

 CHAPEL HILL AFFORDABLE HOUSING

 Habitat for Humanity International collects data on the impacts of housing in each state in the United States.
-READ THIS REPORT TO LEARN:$19.18 or $39,897 wage is needed to afford fair market rent for a two-bedroom home
+READ THIS REPORT TO LEARN:1 in 8 households spend more than half of their income on housing

 READ THE FULL REPORT HERE.

 Created by the North Carolina Housing Coalition, this infographic makes it easy to understand the need for housing in Orange County.
-SOME KEY TAKEAWAYS INCLUDE:52% of renters have difficulty affording their homes
+SOME KEY TAKEAWAYS INCLUDE:55% of renters have difficulty affording their homes

 18% of homeowners have difficulty affording their homes